rmcan/swiftsky/README.md

 ![Image](images/image.png?)

 # Warning
-This project is incomplete and not recommended for daily use, thus release builds are not provided.
+This project is incomplete and not recommended for daily use.

 # Requirements
 macOS 13.0+